stormtek/zepto-range/README.md

  - The minimum value this slider has
 - max="some_integer_greater_than_min"
  - The maximum value this slider has

+**Note:** The number of integers between min and max determine the number of options that the slider has.

+#### Optional Parameters

 - value="some_integer_between_min_and_max"
  - The initial value that is set for the slider
+ - This will default to min if it is not set
  - **Note:** This is not an index point but one of the values that lies between max and min

-**Note:** The number of integers between min and max determine the number of options that the slider has.

-#### Optional Parameters

 - width="some_integer"
  - The width that you want the slider to be
 - class="inside" or class="normal"